pitt-healthsciences/covid_polarization/README.md

 ## Codebook and data description

 The dataset is in long format, with each row representing a measure.
-The meaning of each variable value is reported in the supplement.

 ### Variables